project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ### System Requirements

-To install Sunbird, the servers should have the following minimum system requirements:
+To install Sunbird, each of the server should have the following minimum system requirements:

    - Operating System: Ubuntu 16.04 LTS
    - RAM: 7GB